thatmanspr/letterboxd-taste-matcher/README.md

 Taste Matcher is a desktop app (built with Electron + Node.js) that reads your Letterboxd ratings, fetches rich metadata from TMDb, builds a multi-dimensional taste model, and ranks every film in your watchlist from most-likely-to-enjoy to least.
 Everything runs locally — no accounts, no cloud, no subscriptions.

+---

+Before we begin, I made this as a part of my university project, so should it interest you, a Statement of Work, SRS Document, SDS Document, Fully written Report and an Agile Sprint Tracker Document have also been uploaded!
+Thank you.

 ### 📂 Source Code

 The full source is available on the main branch: